On the locus of $2$-dimensional crystalline representations with a given reduction modulo $p$: Rigid geometry and standard subsets of the affine line

 So it suffices to show that each $D_i$ can be covered by a finite number of elements of $\mathcal{C}$.
 If $D_i$ does not meet any $A_j$, then it is covered by the elements of $\mathcal{C}$ of the form $S_j$.
 If $D_i$ meets $A_j$, then as $D_i$ does not contain $c_j$ (nor $c_j'$), then $D_i \subset A_j$ and so $D_i$ is covered by $A_{j,t}$ for some $t>0$. \end{proof}

-\begin{coro} Let $X$ be a normal rigid space that is quasi-affinoid space of open type over some finite extension $E$ of $\Q_p$.
-Let $D$ be a rigid closed disk in $\bar\Q_p$.
-Let $f : X \to \D$ be a rigid analytic map over $E$ that is an open immersion.
-Let $Y$ be the image of $X$ in $\bar\Q_p$.
-Then $Y$ is a bounded standard subset defined over $E$, and if $X$ is geometrically Zariski connected then $Y$ is a connected standard subset.
-Moreover, $f$ induces an $E$-algebra isomorphism between $\A_E(Y)$ and $\A_E(X)$, and between $\A_E^0(Y)$ and $\A_E^0(X)$. \end{coro}
+\begin{coro} Let $\X$ be a normal rigid space that is quasi-affinoid space of open type over some finite extension $E$ of $\Q_p$.
+Let $\D$ be the rigid closed unit disk.
+Let $f : \X \to \D$ be a rigid analytic map over $E$ that is an open immersion.
+Let $Y = f(\X)(\bar\Q_p)$.
+Then $Y$ is an $R$-subset of open type defined over $E$, and if $\X$ is geometrically Zariski connected then $Y$ is a connected $R$-subset.
+Moreover, $f$ induces an $E$-algebra isomorphism between $\A_E(Y)$ and $\A_E(\X)$, and between $\A_E^0(Y)$ and $\A_E^0(\X)$. \end{coro}

 \begin{proof} Let $F$ be an finite extension of $E$ that is large enough so that each geometric Zariski connected component is defined over $F$, and $F/E$ is Galois.